CAMLAB-UChile/vemlab/README.md

 results are written to GiD files and saved to folder “test/output_files/GiD”.
 GiD can be downloaded from its webpage: https://www.gidhome.com/.<a/>
 <h2>Running VEMLAB</h2>
 <a>VEMLAB is a library.
-You need to create a main .m file and place it inside the folder “test.”
+You need to create a main .m file and place it inside the folder “test”.
 The main file has the typical structure of a FEM simulation.
 Simply follow the test problems (they are given with detailed comments) that are provided inside the folder “test” to write your own .m files or modify the ones provided.
-Alternatively, you can read the manual that is available in the folder “doc.”</a>
+Alternatively, you can read the manual that is available in the folder “doc”.</a>
 <h2>Running VEMLAB in Octave</h2>
 <a>We are grateful to Dr. Stefan Holst, EMAG Application Manager, Technology Group, CD-adapco/Siemens PLM Software, for his kind advice on making VEMLAB to run in Octave.